 If you're looking for another way to manage your fibromyalgia pain, you may be able to get some relief from acupuncture.
-But doctors say you shouldn't try it before you give traditional methods, like medicine, a chance first.
+But doctors say you shouldn't try it before you rule out other medical conditions first.
 And keep in mind that acupuncture probably works best when you combine it with other treatments.

 When you get acupuncture, a practitioner puts thin needles into the skin on different parts of your body.
 No one is sure exactly how it works, but experts think it leads you to release endorphins, your body's natural "feel good" chemicals, which relieve pain.